 If you chose to leave off an optional coverage and the claim in question falls under that coverage, the insurance company can also reject your claim.
 For example, if you choose not to carry collision coverage and have an at-fault accident, the insurance company can reject any claim for damages to your vehicle.

 Aside from these main reasons for claim rejection, there are many other possible reasons why a claim might be denied.
 When a claim is denied erroneously, this is usually because of incorrect information or a mistake in the processing of the claim.
 This can usually be reversed through the appeals process.
 A claim may also be denied if the insurance company suspects it is fraudulent.

 If you believe that you have grounds for an appeal on a rejected claim, the first thing you should do is to contact your insurance company and find out what the appeals process is and how you can get an appeal started.
 You should also gather together all of the evidence that you need to back up your argument against the denial of the claim.

 Once your appeal has been filed, the claim will be reviewed and all of the information reconsidered.
 In some cases, this review is all it will take in order to have the insurance company reverse the decision and pay the claim.
 In other cases, you will need to pursue it further and may even wind up in court fighting for your claim.
 Bear in mind that this process can take some time and that you will require legal help in some situations.

 Before you decide to go further than the initial appeal in fighting the insurance company, it is a good idea to get some legal advice to find out how strong your case is and how likely it is that you will win.
 This will prevent you from wasting a lot of resources on a losing battle.
 For some people the principle matters more than the outcome, and if that is the case you may wish to continue the process no matter what the experts tell you.

 Insurance can be tricky but we can make it simple.
-Our auto insurance team can explain everything in simple terms.
-We are here to give you the information you need to make the best decisions
+Our car insurance guide can explain everything in simple terms.
+We are here to give you the information you need to make the best decisions.